krzko/oteldemo/README.md

 # oteldemo

-## Overview

 `oteldemo` is a tool designed to demonstrate OpenTelemetry in action.

-It simulates a social media application called "Chirper", generating synthetic telemetry data to showcase how OpenTelemetry can provide insights into complex, distributed systems.
+It simulates a social media application called "Chirper", generating synthetic telemetry data to showcase how OpenTelemetry can provide insights into complex, distributed systems in a simple, single binary.

 ## Features